 The oldest of three children born to Warren and Jen Umshler, Skip was a talented all-around athlete in Chadron during the late 1950’s and early ‘60’s.
 He was only a freshman when he suited up for the varsity at Chadron High in 1961, when they won the state “B” basketball tournament.
 Later that same year, he played first base on the outstanding Chadron Midgets squad that won a berth in the National Teeners Baseball World Series in

 .
 Hershey, Pennsylvania

-old-timers will remember Skip’s dad, Warren, as a long-time employee for the State Highway Department and an ex-Marine who won both the Silver Star and Purple Heart during World War Two.
+old-timers will remember Skip’s dad, Warren, as a long-time employee for the State Highway Department and an ex-Marine who won the Silver Star during World War Two.
 He was good friends with another WWII hero from Chadron, Warren Beamish.
 The senior Umshler became something of a fixture with the American Legion Color Guard that supported events around Chadron for decades.
 He also refereed basketball games for several years.
-Skip’s mother, Jen, once served as Clerk of the District Court and still lives in Chadron.
-In addition to Skip, the Umshlers had two daughters, Shari and Dawes County Cam.
+Skip’s mother, Jen, was Clerk of the District Court for many years and still lives in Chadron.
+In addition to Skip, the Umshlers had two daughters, Sherry and Dawes County Cam.